 7. Plan one non-park day.
 Take a day of rest.
 Spend part of the non-park day exploring Disney Springs or other resorts.

 8. Rent scooters and strollers from an off-property company.
-Disney overcharges and other companies come highly recommended from many Pixie Dusted Journeys readers.
+Disney overcharges and other companies come highly recommended by many Pixie Dusted Journeys readers.
 I suggest Buena Vista Scooters and Kingdom Strollers.
 If you are a client of mine, I can set that up for you!

 9. Pay for your trip and souvenirs with discounted Disney Gift cards.
 Some places to consider are Target using the RedCard, grocery stores with fuel perks, Sam’s Club, and Costco.